 - Understand your product properly.
 This is a fundamental building block of developing quality product descriptions.
 Before you begin to write anything you need to learn about the product that you are selling, so that you can describe it in a unique and compelling way.

 - Learn how to write descriptions properly.
 Product descriptions should be written to outline the benefits as well as the features.
 When writing your product descriptions, think about the person who is going to be buying the product and try to write what they would like to read.
 What questions would they ask; what type of information would they need to know to make a purchase?
 Try to think like your target customer.

 - Consider SEO.
 What keywords will your customers be typing into Google?
 Try to include synonyms and related phrases in your descriptions.
-Recommended reading.
-Also, check out these 45 WordPress SEO tipsto dominate your competition.
+Also, don’t forget to check out these 45 WordPress SEO tips to dominate your competition.

 - Try to drive a sale, but don’t be too sales oriented.
 This is a difficult balance to strike.
 Customers don’t like pages that are heavily sales oriented.
 You need to persuade customers in a subtle way to make a purchase, but not be overly pushy.
 A professional copywriter will be able to help you with this, and it might be worth the investment to employ an ecommerce copywriter to create your product descriptions.

 If you have thousands of products in your inventory, it can be difficult to know where to begin.
 A great tip is to start with the products that have the highest turnover, or perhaps those that are more popular, then work your way through the list.
 Working on your product descriptions may take time, but your hard work will ultimately pay off in increased web traffic and sales.

 Chapter 10: Creating High Quality Product Images